verb (chats, chatting, chatted)[no object]

 - • informal Engage someone in flirtatious conversation: the waiter attempted to chat her upMore example sentences

 - ‘He wouldn't let her go out for meals because she might be chatted up by other people or she might chat them up,’ he explained.

 - Two girls join your table and start chatting you up.

 - And they're not chatting you up because they think you're attractive.

 Middle English: shortening of chatter.

-- 1 [often in combination] A small Old World songbird of the thrush subfamily, with a harsh call and typically with bold black, white, and buff or chestnut coloration.
+- 1 [often in combination] A small Old World songbird of the thrush family, with black, white, and brown coloration and a harsh call.

 More example sentences

-- Saxicola and other genera, subfamily Turdinae, family Muscicapidae: numerous species.
-See also stonechat, whinchat
+- Saxicola and other genera, family Turdidae: numerous species.
+See also bushchat, stonechat, whinchat

 - Old World warblers and chats are an excellent representative system to test these hypotheses.